Pixel-Inconsistency Modeling for Image Manipulation Localization: Proposed Method

 \subsection{Global Pixel Dependency Modeling}

+In this part, our goal is to model the global pixel dependency across image blocks, with each token conditioned on the previous ones in a raster scan ordering.
+Consequently, each output token highly depends on all previous ``seen'' pixels.
+Compared to processing individual pixels, this design is more computational-efficient.
+Given the spatial redundancy in images \cite{he2022masked}, the proposed method can also effectively model global pixel dependencies.

-We introduce masked attention blocks, in a style similar to the self attention, into pixel global dependency modeling.
+Inspired by \cite{chen2018pixelsnail} and \cite{parmar2018image} that model long-term pixel dependency using attention mechanism, we introduce Masked Self-Attention (Masked SA) blocks, in a style similar to the self attention, into pixel global dependency modeling.
 Fig.~\ref{framework} depicts the combination of the global pixel dependency encoder and the image decoder that forms an auto-encoder.
-Fig.~\ref{maskatt} (a) illustrates the details of the proposed masked self-attentions and the corresponding mask design, with \textbf{Q}, \textbf{K}, and \textbf{V} representing Query, Key, and Value, respectively. $z^{i}$ and $z^{i+1}$ indicate the input and output features. $\otimes$ denotes the matrix multiplication operator.
+Fig.~\ref{maskatt} (a) illustrates the details of the proposed masked self-attentions and the corresponding mask design, with \textbf{Q}, \textbf{K}, and \textbf{V} representing Query, Key, and Value, respectively.
+(We omit the normalization and MLP layers for conciseness). $z^{in}$ and $z^{out}$ indicate the input and output features. $\otimes$ denotes the matrix multiplication operator.
 The masked self-attention mechanism can be formulated as: